Ōtari-Wilton's Bush: Native botanic gardens

-The native plant collections at Ōtari-Wilton's Bush contain about 1,200 species, including hybrids and cultivars representing plants from mainland New Zealand and off-shore islands.
+Ōtari-Wilton's Bush is the only public botanic garden in New Zealand that is entirely dedicated to native plants.
+The collections contain about 1,200 species, including hybrids and cultivars representing plants from mainland New Zealand and off-shore islands.
 The plants on display have generally been raised from seeds or cuttings collected from their original environments.
 The four main objectives of the collection are: